Interview: Irony of Covid-19 crisis is that Modi can play saviour and blame all mistakes on states

 The interesting thing to watch from anti-CAA protests onwards and now because of communalising of some aspects of the pandemic, would there be a more pan-Indian sensibility among Muslims.

-Because, while we talk of religious divide, the fact is that while Hindus are getting more and more homogenisied into a pan-Hindu political identity, Muslims remain divided.
+Because, while we talk of the religious divide, the fact is that while Hindus are getting more and more homogenised into a pan-Hindu political identity, Muslims remain divided.
 Even after the advent of Modi in 2014, there is no evidence to suggest that Muslims as Muslims are coming together politically.

-That is evident from the limited success or actually non-success of Owaisi outside of Telangana.
+That is evident from the limited success or actually non-success of [Asaduddin] Owaisi outside of Telangana.
 Now the question is whether the concerted anti-CAA efforts, which were anyway not led but usually participated by Muslims, and the current communalisation, would they in a sense push a new Muslim political instrument.
 If that happens, while there might a temporary setback to the BJP, it would be even worse.
 Then you have full-fledged two communal platforms.

 Though I don’t foresee any possibility of any one Muslim leader actually being able to take that advantage.

-Aside from the political aspect of this Hindu-Muslim divided, you have mentioned an “interfaith distance” that is developing in society at large.
+Aside from the political aspect of this Hindu-Muslim divide, you have mentioned an “interfaith distance” that is developing in society at large.
 It could easily fit into a new normal of distancing.

 That would happen and maybe if there is a comparison, if one goes back to 1992, after Babri, initially at least, there was a new, additional and sharper religiosity among Muslims.
 That was a political religiosity, not in the spiritual.